- Home

 Be sure to drop your courses on the Student Service Centre before the first withdrawal deadline to receive a full refund of any tuition paid and avoid withdrawal standings on your academic record.
 Be mindful of the impact that a break in your studies will have on your eligibility for scholarships, loans, study permit, etc.:

 Be aware that if you do not take any courses during the current winter session, you must reapply to the BCom program to resume your studies.
-The application for re-admission must be submitted through the Student Service Centre by January 15 prior to resumption of your studies the following September.
+The application for re-admission must be submitted through the Student Service Centre by January 15 prior to the resumption of your studies the following September.

 Degree requirements